balqui/prefscript/docs/doc.md

 `.pragma extended:` followed by value `False` (default) or `True`.

-If `True` then a number of extensions are enabled, namely, the capabilities of defining functions as arbitrary ASCII constants, as `compair` compositions that merge into a single shot a `pair` with a `comp`, or as `primrec` for primitive recursion (faster than the dismal delay introduced by `mu`-based primitive recursion).
+If `True` then a number of extensions are enabled, namely: first, the capability of defining functions as arbitrary ASCII constants or as `compair` compositions that merge into a single shot a `pair` with a `comp`: `compair f g h` takes three function names and forms an intermediate function as `pair g h` composing then `f` with it.

+Second, the capability of defining functions as possibly parameterized primitive recursion, faster than the dismal delay introduced by its equivalence via `mu`-based primitive recursion.

-More precisely, `compair f g h` takes three function names and forms an intermediate function as `pair g h` composing then `f` with it; whereas `primrec f g h` defines a new function `s` by _course-of-values primitive recursion:_ for a given input `x`, `f` tests `x` for being a base case, `g` is applied to `x` if it is a base case (that is, when `f(x)` returned nonzero) and,
+More precisely, `primrec f g h` defines a new function `s` by _course-of-values primitive recursion:_ for a given input `x`, `f` tests `x` for being a base case, `g` is applied to `x` if it is a base case (that is, when `f(x)` returned nonzero) and,